ballerkobe808/invest/README - 9 TAXES.md

 Hire your kids
 Car (This is not an automatic write off so be careful here)

+Education training - make sure you tell your CPA that you decided to do Real Estate before you bought the package of training

 ### 1.0.3.
 Federal Tax Brackets for 2018

 Single Filing